HackNuke/botlib/README.rst

 experience tells os.popen and __import__, importlib are avoided, the bot scans modules from sys.path.

-**BOTLIB** stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
-Files are JSON dumps that are read-only so thus should provide (disk) persistence more change.
-Files paths carry the type in the path name what makes reconstruction from filename easier then reading type from the object.
-Only include your own written code should be the path to "secure".

 you can fetch the source code (or clone/fork) from git repository::